Open Educational Resources – Reusing

 - Get inspired by the experiences of others.
 You can find various practical examples on edusources.

-- There is a lot of information about open educational resources in the catalog of Saxion Library.
+- There is a lot of information about and examples of open educational resources in the catalog of Saxion Library.